NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/overview.md

 * **XTerm Scrollback** buffer for storing the console output.
 The buffer value persists between app sessions.
 * **History File** for storing the command history between app sessions.

-## About tab

-You can view application information, restore defaults, access source code and documentation.
-You also can find information on the selected device, access support tools, send feedback, and enable verbose logging.

-## Log

-The Log panel allows you to view the most important log events, tagged with a timestamp.
-Each time you open the app, a new session log file is created.
-You can find the Log panel and its controls, below the main application Window.

-- When troubleshooting, to view more detailed information than shown in the Log panel, use **Open log file** to open the current log file in a text editor.
-- To clear the information currently displayed in the Log panel, use **Clear Log**.
-The contents of the log file are not affected.
-- To hide or display the Log panel in the user interface, use **Show Log**.
-- To freeze Log panel scrolling, use **Autoscroll Log**.